 Many people who are missing teeth feel embarrassed to smile, laugh, or talk.
 They may even have trouble eating.
 Missing teeth often cause pain and can lead to more serious problems.
-Dr. Clint Newman provides dental bridges to patients who experience these problems in order to restore their smiles and renew their confidence.
+Dr. Clint Newman provides dental bridges to qualified patients who experience these problems in order to restore their smiles and renew their confidence.

 Dental bridges are permanent solutions to replacing missing teeth.
 By inserting a fixed bridge between the two teeth on either side of a gap, dental bridges hold an artificial tooth.

 - Close the gaps left by missing teeth

 - Prevent teeth from drifting out of position

 - Improve chewing and speaking ability